NVIDIA/ais-k8s/helm/ais/README.md

 ### Node Labeling

 The [label-nodes.sh](./scripts/label-nodes.sh) convenience script labels nodes with `nvidia.com/ais-proxy=<cluster>` and `nvidia.com/ais-target=<cluster>`.
-These labels are used for scheduling via `nodeSelector` and by the `ais-create-pv` chart to discover target nodes.
+These labels are used for scheduling via `nodeSelector` and by the `ais-create-target-pv` chart to discover target nodes.

 ```bash
 ./scripts/label-nodes.sh <cluster> <node1,node2,...|--all>